 In the Salad Container Engine lexicon, container deployments are known as Container Groups.
 Each Container Group represents a set of "identical" Container Instances that each run on dedicated hardware.

-Container Groups can be created, started, stopped, or scaled via the Salad API, giving you direct control over your workloads before and after deployment.
+Container Groups can be created, started, stopped, or scaled via the Salad API and UI, giving you direct control over your workloads before and after deployment.

 A Container Instance represents a single instantiation of a container on a dedicated host connected to the Salad network.
 Each time a container is deployed to a Salad machine node, a new Container Instance is created with a unique id and discrete logs.